“Puppies learn fastest when good behaviour is rewarded immediately and consistently.”

 Hitting and yelling at dogs only makes them fearful of humans.
 If you just say no, without redirecting the puppy to a positive behaviour, you are not giving them enough information to help you pup understand what behaviour you want from them.

-Puppies have short attention span, so frequent but short training sessions are best.
+Puppies have short attention spans, so frequent but short training sessions are best.
 At the beginning train for just a few minutes, twice a day.

-Puppies are easily distracted by sights, sounds and smells, so initially train in an environment without distractions.
+Puppies are easily distracted by sights, sounds, and smells, so initially train in an environment free of distractions.
 Then gradually move to a variety of situations and locations.

 If you have to leave your puppy home alone, put away tempting things that you don’t want your puppy to chew on.
-Ensure that he has plenty of food, water and toys to play with so he does not become destructive with boredom or fear.
+Ensure that he has plenty of food, water, and toys to play with so he does not become destructive due to boredom or fear.

 The most reliable way to toilet train your puppy is to: